Edgar Gilbert: Coding theory

 The Gilbert–Varshamov bound, proved independently in 1952 by Gilbert and in 1957 by Rom Varshamov, is a mathematical theorem that guarantees the existence of error-correcting codes that have a high transmission rate as a function of their length, alphabet size, and Hamming distance between codewords (a parameter that controls the number of errors that can be corrected).
 The main idea is that in a maximal code (one to which no additional codeword can be added), the Hamming balls of the given distance must cover the entire codespace, so the number of codewords must at least equal the total volume of the codespace divided by the volume of a single ball.
-For 30 years, until the invention of Goppa codes in 1982, codes constructed in this way were the best ones known.
+For 30 years, until the invention of algebraic geometry codes in 1982, codes constructed in this way were the best ones known.

 The Gilbert–Elliott model, developed by Gilbert in 1960 and E. O. Elliot in 1963, is a mathematical model for the analysis of transmission channels in which the errors occur in bursts.
 It posits that the channel may be in either of two different states, with different error rates, that errors occur independently of each other once the state is known, and that the changes from one state to the other are governed by a Markov chain.
 It is "very convenient and often used" in the analysis of modern communications systems such as data links to mobile telephones.